djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 - temperature measured across a region;
 - pollutant concentration measured at monitoring sites.

-The central problem is that we usually observe a variable at only a limited number of coordinates, but we want to understand the spatial process between those coordinates.
+The central problem is that we usually observe a variable at only a limited set of coordinates, yet we want to understand the spatial process between them.

 This chapter develops the ideas needed before kriging.
-The main goal is to understand **what spatial dependence means, how the semivariogram measures it, why its parameters matter, and what can go wrong when the assumptions are inappropriate**.
+The goal is to understand what spatial dependence means, how the semivariogram measures it, why its parameters matter, and what can go wrong when the assumptions do not fit the data.

----

 ## Learning objectives

 After working through this chapter, you should be able to: